Conduct of Members & Guests

-- For men: smart, casual tailored trousers or pants; jacket optional but recommended; shirts with collars and sleeves, turtleneck sweaters, golf shirt with collar; jacket (mandatory only in the Main Dining Room).
+- a.
+For men: smart, casual tailored trousers or pants (including denim); shirts with collars and sleeves, turtleneck sweaters, golf shirt with collar; jacket (mandatory only in the Main Dining Room).

-- For women: smart, casual tailored trouser or pants; skirts; collared shirts; collarless blouses; and sleeveless summer dresses.
+- For women: smart, casual tailored trouser or pants (including denim); skirts; collared shirts; collarless blouses and sleeveless summer dresses.

 More formal business attire is always appropriate